RibbonCommunications/webrtc-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 public void anonymousCallExample() {

     // Following tokens should be generated by the app developer
-    // by using the security key defined in the SPiDR/KL Admin GUI String accountToken;
+    // by using the security key defined in the Ribbon WebRTC Gateway Admin GUI String accountToken;
     String originatorToken;
     String terminatorToken;

-    String tokenRealm;  // use the token realm defined in the SPiDR/KL Admin GUI
+    String tokenRealm;  // use the token realm defined in the Ribbon WebRTC Gateway Admin GUI

     //initialize related video UI views for local and remote video display VideoView localVideoView  = (VideoView)findViewById(R.id.localVideoView);